 I am nervous all the time.
-Going to a party, I always try to back out at the last minute.
+Going to a party, I always try to back out at last minute.
 Even a party I threw last year, I tried to not go and three people had to call me and convince me to come.

 Business deal – I am scared right before every meeting and will probably skip.

 I’ve even left in the middle of the meetings because I was too afraid to speak.

 When I was in a summer camp as a kid, I never spoke.
 They thought something was mentally wrong with me.
 So I got to just hang out in the one room with a pool table all day and just shoot pool until the buses came.